FAQ’s

 -

-The RSJI does not currently request, require, or accept video submissions to register for the camp.
-All playing assessments are made on the first day of camp during the scheduled Placement Screenings.
+The RSJI does not currently request, require, or accept video submissions to register for the summer program.
+All playing assessments are made on the first day during the scheduled Placement Screenings.

 -